Tuesday, April 8, 2025

 · NASDAQ: The NASDAQ has the highest COV among the stock indices at 6.78%, indicating higher volatility than the more diversified S&P 500 and DOW 30, which can be attributed to the growth-oriented and potentially more speculative nature of many technology stocks.

 · RUSSELL 2000: The RUSSELL 2000 also shows a relatively high COV of 5.66%, suggesting that small-cap stocks experienced more volatility than large-cap stocks during this period.
-Small-cap companies are generally considered riskier due to factors like less established business models and greater sensitivity to economic changes.
+Small-cap companies are generally considered riskier due to factors such as less-established business models and greater sensitivity to economic changes.

 Comparative Summary: